kgautam01/CodeForces-Scraper/README.md

 # CodeForces-Scraper
-Selenium-Python based scraper for scraping the source codes and other information of the problems.
+Selenium-Python based scraper for scraping the source codes and other information associated with the problems/questions openly available on [Codeforces] (https://codeforces.com/) website.

 ## Pre-requisites
 * Python (>=3.8.5)